awsdocs/amazon-rds-user-guide/doc_source/Oracle.Options.OLS.md

 You can configure Label Security through the Oracle Enterprise Manager \(OEM\) Cloud Control\.
 Amazon RDS supports the OEM Cloud Control through the Management Agent option\.
 For more information, see [Oracle Management Agent for Enterprise Manager Cloud Control](Oracle.Options.OEMAgent.md)\.

-## Removing the Oracle Label Security option<a name="Oracle.Options.OLS.Remove"></a>
+## Removing the Oracle Label Security option \(not supported\)<a name="Oracle.Options.OLS.Remove"></a>

-You can remove Oracle Label Security from a DB instance\.

-To remove Label Security from a DB instance, do one of the following:
-+ To remove Label Security from multiple DB instances, remove the Label Security option from the option group they belong to\.
-This change affects all DB instances that use the option group\.
-When you remove Label Security from an option group that is attached to multiple DB instances, all the DB instances are restarted\.
-For more information, see [Removing an option from an option group](USER_WorkingWithOptionGroups.md#USER_WorkingWithOptionGroups.RemoveOption)\.

-+ To remove Label Security from a single DB instance, modify the DB instance and specify a different option group that doesn't include the Label Security option\.
-You can specify the default \(empty\) option group, or a different custom option group\.
-When you remove the Label Security option, a brief outage occurs while your DB instance is automatically restarted\.
-For more information, see [Modifying an Amazon RDS DB instance](Overview.DBInstance.Modifying.md)\.
+Starting with Oracle Database 12c Release 2 \(12\.2\), Oracle Label Security is a permanent and persistent option\.
+Because the option is permanent, you can't remove it from an option group\.
+If you add Oracle Label Security to an option group and associate it with your DB instance, you can later associate a different option group with your DB instance, but this group must also contain the Oracle Label Security option\.

 ## Troubleshooting<a name="Oracle.Options.OLS.Troubleshooting"></a>